Table of Contents

 What are Energy Performance Contracts?

-Without going too far into this part, for the definition of the Energy Performance Contracts we refer directly to Article 2 of the European Directive 2012/27/EU, which describes them as follows:
+For the definition of the Energy Performance Contracts we refer directly to Article 2 of the European Directive 2012/27/EU, which describes them as follows:

 « Energy performance contracting’ means a contractual arrangement between the beneficiary and the provider of an energy efficiency improvement measure, verified and monitored during the whole term of the contract, where investments (work, supply or service) in that measure are paid for in relation to a contractually agreed level of energy efficiency improvement or other agreed energy performance criterion, such as financial savings».